AlphaRalph/IoTSensorBase/docs/IMPLEMENTATION_OV.md

 #### ChannelProvider

-The static class ChannelProvicer returns lists of channels build from config-settings.
+The static class ChannelProvicer returns lists of channels build from config-settings. <br />
 When creating the channels doConnect is called, this means the channels are ready to use.

 ```csharp